cloudfoundry-community/autosleep/doc/publish.md

 - __cf.service.broker.id__: the service broker id that is used as a "service offering name" and will appear in the marketplace.
 If none provided, it will use ```"autosleep"```.
 Must be unique in the CF instance across all brokers.
 - __cf.service.plan.id__: the service plan id.
 If none provided, it will use ```"default"```.
 Must be unique in the CF instance across all brokers.
 - __autosleep.debug__: a list to enable `DEBUG` logs.
 So far, the available keys are `autosleep` to turn applicative logs in `DEBUG`, and `spring` for the spring part.
+- __autowakeup.skip.ssl.validation__: set this property to _true_ if the applications that need to be restarted by _autowakeup_ use self-signed certificates.

 There are two ways of providing these properties to autosleep: